 For detailed on the Applied Language modules available, please visit the School of Humanities module webpages.

-Students in some academic schools can choose to study a degree combined with a language:
+Students can choose to study a degree combined with one or two languages:

-- School of Humanities students can opt for a Single or Joint Honours degree with one or two languages, combining English, European Studies, History, Philosophy, Politics with French, German and/or Spanish
+- School of Humanities students can opt for a Single or Joint Honours degree with one or two languages, combining English, History, Philosophy with French, German and/or Spanish

 - Business students can combine one language with Accountancy, Economics, Financial Economics, Business Economics & Marketing and International Business degrees